Ok a bit late to this one but I am still seeing all sorts of ‘anti’ 50 shades stuff over social media.

-We try everything, we take things ie: Ipods / TV away.
-We stop him sometimes going to a party or to friends if he has been particularly bad.
-We also stand by our word and if we threaten something, we ALWAYS carry it through.
+We try everything, we take things, such as, Ipods and TV away.
+There have been times were we have stopped him going to a party or to friends if he has been particularly bad.
+We also stand by our word and if we threaten something, and we ALWAYS carry it through.
 So you would think he would get the message.

 Our main concern is how he treats his brother.

-Decorations have come down and put away until next Christmas and the house has resumed it’s normal look and feel.
-It has been the boy’s last day off today before they return to school and OH returns to work………….tomorrow will be blissfully quiet for me.
+The decorations have come down and have been put away until next Christmas, and the house has resumed it’s normal look and feel.
+It has been the boy’s last day off today before they return to school and Mr B returns to work.
+So tomorrow will be blissfully quiet for me.

-Anyway, the last panto show was on New Years Eve and we headed off to Bluewater for a nice meal and a cinema visit before returning home to see in the new year and let off our lanterns with 2012 wishes on.
+Anyway, the last panto show was on New Years Eve.
+After, we headed off to Bluewater for a nice meal and a cinema visit before returning home to see in the new year and let off our lanterns with 2012 wishes on.

 I haven’t caught up on all my blog reading and Twitter following yet so haven’t seen all of your New Years resolutions.
-I have decided to learn new skills this year and not only get back to my knitting ( something I really enjoyed doing many years ago) but also to learn how to crochet (something I have never attempted!!).
+I’ve decided to learn new skills this year and get back to my knitting, something I really enjoyed doing many years ago.
+But also to learn how to crochet as it’s something I have never attempted.

-I cannot go down the route of exercise and diet as my body is taking a long time to recover from the panto schedule and exercise for me is out of the question at the moment ( as I suffer with M.E).
+I cannot go down the route of exercise and diet as my body is taking a long time to recover from the panto schedule.
+Conventional exercise for me is out of the question at the moment as I suffer with chronic pain and chronic illness.

-I would also like to do more reading as this is something I have neglected for some time.
-I have been given ‘We need to talk about Kevin’ as one of my Christmas gifts and I’m really looking forward to starting that.
+I’d also like to do more reading as this is something I have neglected for some time.
+I’ve been given a copy of ‘We need to talk about Kevin’ as one of my Christmas gifts and I’m really looking forward to starting that.